ansible/workshops/exercises/ansible_security/1.4-qradar/README.md

 Now that you had a very first glance at QRadar, it is time to look how it can be automated by Ansible.

-## Step 4.3 - QRadar modules and Ansible collections
+## 1.4.3 QRadar modules and Ansible collections

 On the most basic level, Ansible Automation Platform performs tasks.
 Those tasks execute modules, which usually work on the corresponding targets, like an API endpoint of a special device or program.